Prach Boondiskulchok: Pianist

-Prach is active primarily as pianist of chamber music.
+Prach is active primarily as a pianist of chamber music.
 He is a founding member of the Linos Piano Trio.
 The trio ensemble pioneered Accompanied Keyboard Sonatas of Carl Philipp Emanuel Bach, recording the first complete set of the thirteen works in the composer's centenary year in 2014.
 While the Linos Piano Trio performs both on modern and historical instruments, their choice of recording Bach on modern instruments was partly an attempt to integrate the repertoire into the mainstream.
 The ensemble's second album Stolen Music (2021), produced in partnership with Bayerischer Rundfunk and Deutsche Grammophon, received critical acclaim for its innovative transcriptions of Paul Dukas's The Sorcerer's Apprentice and Maurice Ravel's La valse.

 In 2024-2026 the Linos Piano Trio is recording the complete Ludwig van Beethoven piano trios on three different historical pianos in collaboration with SWR.

-Prach has taught piano at the Yehudi Menuhin School (2010–2015) and was Visiting Professor at the Galyani Vadhana Institute of Music (Bangkok, 2014–2017).
-He currently teaches piano and chamber music at the Royal College of Music (London) and the Royal Conservatory of The Hague.
-Since 2017, he has served as Artist-in-Residence at Trinity Laban Conservatoire of Music and Dance with the Linos Piano Trio and has been a jury member for several international competitions.
+A passionate educator and scholar, Prach served as a faculty member at the Yehudi Menuhin School (2010-2015), Royal College of Music, London (2017-2025) and The Hague's Royal Conservatory (2020-2025).
+He was a research fellow at the Orpheus Institute, Belgium, working on historical keyboards with Tom Beghin (2017-2021).
+Prach has served on the jury of the Geelvinck International Fortepiano Competition, Birmingham International Chamber Music Competition, he has been an Artist-in-Residence at the Trinity Laban Conservatoire of Music and Dance with his ensemble, the Linos Piano Trio.